 Character lending provides lenders and applicants the opportunity to highlight what they both bring to the table in structuring a successful loan package.
-Women applicants contribute prior work experience, banking relationships, training and skills, current success with the venture as a hobby or a part-time job, and personal financial resources and guarantees.
+Women applicants contribute prior work experience, banking "Women business owners are three times as likely as other businesses to use credit cards for short-term financing."
+Research Highlights, The National Foundation for Women Business Owners, 1994 relationships, training and skills, current success with the venture as a hobby or a part-time job, and personal financial resources and guarantees.
 Lenders contribute their knowledge of the type of business, the market for the business' goods or services, business finance, and money management principles.